Soapalin/IdleReader/README.md

 - [] Search Book function in My Bookshelf

 ### Road to v0.3
+- [] Add item effects
+- [] Fetch and add real books (use external API or web scraper)
 - [] Algorithm with reading speed
-- [] Add item effects

 ### Road to v1.0
 - [] Find solution backwards compatibility with PlayerSave gob
 - [] User Testing needed
 - [] Delete debug.log after several days or when it reaches a certain size